open-iscsi/tcmu-runner/README.md

 ### Development

-We encourage pull requests and issues tracking via Github, and the [target-devel mailing list](http://vger.kernel.org/vger-lists.html#target-devel) may be used for discussion.
+We encourage pull requests and issues tracking via Github, and the [target-devel mailing list](mailto:target-devel@vger.kernel.org) ([list info](http://vger.kernel.org/vger-lists.html#target-devel)) may be used for discussion.

 ### Getting started